igor47/blog/_posts/2014-05-01-smartstack-vs-consul.md

 A service instance is a service instance, and if it's different then it is a different service!
 If you find yourself 6 months in, only talking to instances of service Y which provide property X from some unknown number of clients which have requirement X hardcoded into an HTTP request buried in their codebase, you are going to wish that you hadn't done that.

-Finally, HAProxy is an extremely stable, popular, well-tested, well-utilized, fundemental component of the internet which provides amazing introspection.
+Finally, HAProxy is an extremely stable, popular, well-tested, well-utilized, fundamental component of the internet which provides amazing introspection.
 That we use HAProxy means that synapse and zookeeper can just go away, and your service will keep on working (although it won't get updates about new or down instances).
 Using connectivity checks in HAProxy means that we can survive network partitions -- services which remain registered will be taken out of rotation by HAProxy.
 Using HAProxy's [built-in load balancing algorithms](http://docs.neo4j.org/chunked/stable/ha-haproxy.html) meant that we didn't have to write them.